Serpens66/Anno-1800-SharedMods-for-Modders-/CodeSnippets.md

   </details>

 ###  Area wide Buff based on Area ConditionPlayerCounter conditions
+- **WARNING:**
+  this code is currently incomplete and not optimal!
+I will improve it within few days.
 - improved code from previous shared_AreaBuffsHelper, this share mod was removed, because its better as Code Snippet
 - enable/disable Island specifc and islandwide Buffs based on ConditionPlayerCounter-Area-Scope Conditions
 - It works by spawning invisible BuffFactories on the island you want which buff all targets on the island.